Mikaela/mikaela.github.io/blog/_posts/2015-09-19-atheme-quickstart.md

   that you specified a nick that is grouped to your account.
 * Matrix: in the admin room (direct chat with the appservice-irc), say `!storepass password` to have the password send with PASS on connect.
-  In case of freenode use `!storepass nick:password` and/or see more information at [matrix-appservice-irc wiki].
+  In case of liberachat use `!storepass nick:password` and/or see more information at [matrix-appservice-irc wiki].
     * [IRC networks with Matrix bridge]
     * [Matrix bridge end-user FAQ register/identify section]